ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

     })
 ]
 ```
-This configuration will essentially cache all of your files.
-The significance of `clientsClaim` coupled with `skipWaiting` is that once your client detects a new service worker, that one will take effect immediately instead of waiting for the lifecycle of the old one to finish.
+This configuration will essentially cache all of our files.
+The significance of `clientsClaim` coupled with `skipWaiting` is that once our client detects a new service worker, that one will take effect immediately instead of waiting for the lifecycle of the old one to finish.

 Customization is extremely easy following the Workbox guides.
 In the example below, I used the `networkFirst` strategy to cache CSS, Javascript, and HTML files.
 This strategy will always try to fetch the latest items from the network, then fall back to cached content if the browser cannot establish a connection in time.
 For images, gif, and typography I used the `staleWhileRevalidate` strategy.
 These items are less likely to change, so I can fetch from the cache for a faster response and if they are updated the service worker will invalidate that cached item after serving it to me.
 ```javascript